Fernando Botero: Personal life

-Botero was married twice.
+Botero was married three times.
 With his first wife, Gloria Zea (1935–2019), later director of the Colombian Institute of Culture (Colcultura), he had three children: Fernando, Lina, and Juan Carlos.
 They divorced in 1960 and, the following year, Botero moved to New York City, where he lived for a dozen years before settling in Paris.

 In 1964 Botero began living with Cecilia Zambrano.
 They had a son, Pedro, who was killed in 1974 in a car accident when they were vacationing in Spain.
-While traveling between Sevilla and Córdoba, a truck lost control and crashed into their car.
+While traveling between Seville and Córdoba, a truck lost control and crashed into their car.
 Pedro was four years old.
 Botero survived, but he lost the phalanx of the right little finger.
-Botero's work, Pedrito a Caballo, was inspired by his late son and was painted in the months following the accident.'
+Botero's work, Pedrito a Caballo, was inspired by his late son and was painted in the months following the accident.
 Botero and Zambrano separated in 1975.

 His home city, Medellín, is also known for being the home of Pablo Escobar, Colombia's most famous drug lord.
 After the death of Escobar, Botero found out that two of his paintings were in Escobar's possession, and this angered him.
 Botero painted the death of Escobar on his paintings, The Death of Pablo Escobar, and Pablo Escobar Dead.
-Unfortunately, the violence in the city didn't end after the drug lord's death.
 Botero was kidnapped while in the city in 1994, and in 1995, one of his statues, The Bird of Peace, was blown up in a bomb attack.

-Botero's second wife was the Greek artist Sophia Vari with whom he resided in Paris and Monte Carlo until her death on 5 May 2023 The couple also had a house in Pietrasanta, Italy.
+Botero's third wife was the Greek artist Sophia Vari with whom he resided in Paris and Monte Carlo until her death on 5 May 2023.
+The couple also had a house in Pietrasanta, Italy.
 Botero's 80th birthday was commemorated with an exhibition of his works at Pietrasanta.

 Botero died from complications of pneumonia on 15 September 2023, at age 91, in Monaco.

+Art market

+Botero most expensive painting in the art market was The Musicians (1979), who sold by $5,132,000 at Christie's, on 9 November 2023.

+His most expensive sculpture was Horse (1992), sold by $4,9 million at Sotheby's New York, on 20 November 2024.